FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 ![](https://fiware.github.io/tutorials.Securing-Access/img/tutorial-reponse.png)

-Pressing the **Refresh Token** button invokes returns a new `access_token` and `refresh_token` for the logged in user.
+Pressing the **Refresh Token** button invokes returns a new `access_token` and `refresh_token` for the logged-in user.

 ## PDP - Access Control

 There are three Levels of PDP Access Control:

--   Level 1: Authentication Access - Allow all actions to every signed in user and no actions to an anonymous user.
+-   Level 1: Authentication Access - Allow all actions to every signed-in user and no actions to an anonymous user.
--   Level 2: Basic Authorization - Check which resources and verbs the currently logged in user should have access to
+-   Level 2: Basic Authorization - Check which resources and verbs the currently logged-in user should have access to.
--   Level 3: Advanced Authorization - Fine grained control through [XACML](https://en.wikipedia.org/wiki/XACML)
+-   Level 3: Advanced Authorization - Fine grained control through [XACML](https://en.wikipedia.org/wiki/XACML).

 **Keyrock** can be used to offer a simple Level 1 and 2 PDP on its own, and can offer level 3 combined with additional generic enablers.
 This tutorial will only be concerned with the logged in site itself.
 Securing other services in